Porthmadog F.C.: Welsh Premier League

-On 16 January 2007, Port was docked three Welsh Premier League points and fined £13,500 (£1,000 payable upfront with the remaining £12,500 suspended until 1 January 2008) after the Football Association of Wales charged the club with failing to control its supporters after racial abuse was directed at assistant referee Gary Ismial by an individual during the Welsh Premier League match against Cwmbran Town on 9 December 2006.
+On 16 January 2007, Port was docked three Welsh Premier League points and fined £13,500 (£1,000 payable upfront with the remaining £12,500 suspended until 1 January 2008) after the Football Association of Wales charged the club with failing to control its supporters after racial abuse was directed at assistant referee Gary Ismail by an individual during the Welsh Premier League match against Cwmbran Town on 9 December 2006.
 The punishment led to outcry by followers of Welsh football—an on-line petition protesting against the punishment was signed by over 750 people from across Wales and worldwide.
 Porthmadog banned the individual from all matches at Y Traeth.
 The club's appeal to independent arbitrators was successful—the fine was slashed by £12,500 and the arbitrators ordered the Football Association of Wales to pay £4,000 towards the costs incurred by the club in having to take the matter so far.
 The arbitrators also decided that the decision to deduct three points should be reversed.

 Porthmadog announced on 7 May 2007 that their management team— Osian Roberts and Viv Williams—were leaving the club.
 Roberts had just been appointed the Football Association of Wales's Technical Director of Football and could not devote enough time to the job, while Williams cited personal reasons.
 Former Wales and Manchester United star Clayton Blackmore, who signed for the club as a player earlier in the season, took over as manager but was sacked after three months due to a string of poor results.
 Following Blackmore's departure, Williams agreed to take over management again, initially on a temporary basis.
 Former Airbus UK Broughton assistant manager Alan Bickerstaff later agreed to join Williams as assistant manager.